 Moonlight method — overnight reset

 Place the crystal on a windowsill, balcony, or outdoor surface where direct moonlight will reach it.
 Leave it from sunset until sunrise.
 Full moon nights are traditional for the strongest charge, but any clear night works.
-Bring the stone in before the sun comes up if it is fade-prone (amethyst, rose quartz, citrine, fluorite).
+Bring the stone in before the sun comes up if it is fade-prone — the list includes amethyst, rose quartz, citrine, fluorite, aquamarine, smoky quartz, and kunzite.

 Tip: Cloud cover does not block the cleansing — moonlight passes through.